Master of Science in Nursing (M.S.N.)

 Purpose

-Liberty University’s Master of Science in Nursing program is founded on a Christian worldview and designed to prepare competent men and women in the field of nursing education and nursing administration.
-The program prepares students as nurse educators and faculty members in schools of nursing, and nurse administration/leaders.
-Graduates are equipped with the critical thinking skills, leadership, and knowledge needed to promote the profession of nursing through clinical practice, teaching, research, program development and implementation, and scholarship.
+The Master of Science in Nursing program is founded on a Christian worldview and is designed to prepare competent individuals to function in professional roles in nursing practice, education, and scholarship on any chosen special trajectory.
+Graduates are equipped with the critical thinking skills, leadership, and knowledge needed to promote the profession of nursing through practice, research, scholarship, and policy.Program Learning Outcomes

 The student will be able to: